liquiron/xman-js-sdk/README.md

 ## Prerequisite
 1. Sign-up and create a workspace at https://xman.io
 1. Create and publish some content
-1. Create an API Client Key in Xman I/O
+1. Create an API Client Key in XMan I/O
 a.
 Make sure you add localhost to allowed hosts, if you are doing development on localhost
 b.
 Secret key is required for SSR and Static Generation (Nuxt, NextJS, Gatsby, etc.)
 1. Generate and copy Types for your API.
 Paste these types in xman.d.ts file in your project and add "xman.d.ts" entry to your tsconfig.json > "include" section.
 This will provide IntelliSense in the IDE/editor you are using.